abertout/rioc/doc/good_practices.rst

 `/home/rioc` may overload the NFS server.

 When leaving your session, do not forget to use the `pkilluser` command (destructs all your process open on all nodes).
-The require to load the ``cluster-tools`` module:
+This requires to load the ``cluster-tools`` module:

 .. code-block:: bash